sdsgisd/HGF/readme.md

 Running the executables without command line arguments will display the usage.
 Data files are located in the hgf_assets folder.

 [KEY SETTING]
-Space: Turn on / off the clock.
+Space: Turn on/off the clock.
 s: Proceed one time step.

+Slash: Turn on/off the scene specific update.
-b: burst a randomly chosen bubble.
+b: Burst a randomly chosen bubble.
 l: Move constrained vertices to left.
 r: Move constrained vertices to right.
++: Inflate a bubble.
+-: Deflate a bubble.

 m: Change rendering mode.

 h: Switch flow to heyperbolic mean curvature flow / volume preserving hyperbolic mean curvature flow shift+w: save the screenshot.
 w: Turn on/off image save mode.